Beginning the Fall 2017 semester, the incumbent will teach the equivalent of a 4:4 teaching load consisting of the following types of courses

 Most zoologists and wildlife biologists work full time.
 They may work long or irregular hours, especially when doing fieldwork.

-Employment of zoologists and wildlife biologists is projected to grow 4 percent from 2014 to 2024, slower than the average for all occupations.
+Employment of zoologists and wildlife biologists is projected to grow 4 percent over the next ten years, slower than the average for all occupations.
 More zoologists and wildlife biologists will be needed to study the impact of human population growth on wildlife and their natural habitats.
 However, because most funding comes from governmental agencies, demand for zoologists and wildlife biologists will be limited by budgetary constraints.

 As the human population grows and expands into new areas, it will expose wildlife to threats such as disease, invasive species, and habitat loss.
 Increased human activity can cause problems such as pollution and climate change, which endanger wildlife.
 Zoologists and wildlife biologists will be needed to study and gain an understanding of the impact of these factors.
 Many states will continue to employ zoologists and wildlife biologists to manage animal populations for tourism purposes, such as hunting game, sightseeing, and conservation.
 Changes in climate patterns can be detrimental to the migration habits of animals, and increased sea levels can destroy wetlands; therefore, zoologists and wildlife biologists will be needed to research, develop, and carry out wildlife management and conservation plans that combat these threats and protect our natural resources.